Paul-Dech/geoFoils/README.md

 `python3 geoFoils.py path/to/airfoil.dat`

-an additional argument `--name` can be used to define the name of the output `.geo` file.
+An additional argument `--name` can be used to define the name of the output `.geo` file.

 The output file is written in a workspace/ folder.